Recipe by ellenmoriah

 This is my recipe, and I'm glad so many of you have enjoyed it.
 A couple comments after reading your reviews: substituting an ingredient within the sauce will change the character of the dish.
 The orange juice mixed with white wine, tomatoes, and rosemary is what gives this dish a different taste than other Cacciatore recipes.
-It's also not intended to be a thick "hearty" sauce.
-Add a little tomato paste to give it some body, but it's supposed to be a "runny" sauce.
-The pasta or rice will soak some of it up, but I should have listed in the instructions that it's a good idea to have a nice loaf of bread to dip in the sauce as well.
+This is not intended to be a thick "hearty" sauce.
+Feel free to add some tomato paste to give it a little body, but it's meant to be a "runny" sauce.
+The pasta or rice will soak some of it up, but it's a good idea to have a nice loaf of bread to dip in the sauce as well.

 With all the great rave reviews, I was looking forward to something really yummy.
 What a let down.
 Totally disappointed.
 No need to keep this recipe.

 This is a fabulous recipe and so easy to make.
 Thanks for sharing, Ellen.
 The only change I made was to use dry Marsala instead of white wine and I thickened with a roux at the end.
 We had it with whole grain rice with parmesan cheese and it was absolutely delicious.
 This will become a regular in our house too!